MdoubleA/ConvaiBox/README.md

 </ol>

 ## Enviornment
-I attempted to make this as portal as possible, but installing the various dependencies that power the Hugging Face and PyTorch libraries has proven problematic.
+I attempted to make this as portable as possible, but installing the various dependencies that power the Hugging Face and PyTorch libraries has proven problematic.
 In case of complication, current system details are given below.